Why this comparison matters now

 ChatGPT Plus at $20/month offers the widest range of capabilities in a single subscription: strong writing, strong coding, image generation, computer use, Deep Research, and web browsing.
 No other single product covers that much ground.
 Claude is better at writing and coding but lacks image generation.
 Gemini is better at multimodal input but weaker at writing.
 ChatGPT Plus is the jack-of-all-trades that is genuinely good at most of them.

-There is no single best AI tool in April 2026.
+There is no single best AI tool in early May 2026.
 There is only the best tool for your specific needs, your specific budget, and your specific tolerance for risk.
 Anyone who tells you otherwise is selling you something.

 Talia Emily Rogic is the Technology & AI Editor at Novaranews.com.
-She has been testing AI tools professionally since 2023 and holds no financial positions in any of the companies discussed in this article.
+She has been testing AI tools professionally since 2023 and holds no financial positions in any of the companies discussed here.